-Sue is responsible for the design and management of the Cool Block website platform which serves as the backbone for The Cool Block program.
-Sue is also responsible for the recruitment and coaching of Cool Block leaders and management of partnerships with the City of San Francisco and local NGOs.
+Sue is responsible for the design and management of the Cool Block website and application platform which serves as the backbone for the Cool Block program.

 Palo Alto Program Manager and

 Sandra is responsible for the recruitment and coaching of Cool Block leaders and management of partnerships with the City of Palo Alto and local NGOs.
-She is also the Northern California Director of Cool City Challenge and is responsible for helping to scale The Cool Block program in this region.
+She is also the Northern California Director of the Cool Block program and is responsible for helping to scale the program in this region.